-I know it may seem like having dry hair is just a part of being a 4C queen, but worry not!
+I know it may seem like having dry hair is just a part of being a 4C queen.
+Worry not!
 There are tried and tested solutions for this.
-Without a doubt, kinky hair textures often suffer from dryness because the shape of the hair strand makes it dufficult for sebum to travel down the shaft to moisturize the hair.
+Without a doubt, kinky hair textures often suffer from dryness because the shape of the hair strand makes it difficult for sebum to travel down the shaft to moisturize the hair.
 Finding a moisturizing routine that works for you is going to be the start of a healthy journey for your hair.

-The Big Question that all 4C queens always have is, how do you keep 4C hair moisturized?
+The Big Question that most 4C queens always have is, how do you keep 4C hair moisturized?
 Here are 10 effective ways to keep your hair moisturized:

 - Water is your friend, spritzing water on your hair regularly

 - Lock in the moisture using the LOC method

 - Wear protective hairstyles

 1. Spritzing water on your hair regularly

 One of the best things I learnt recently about my 4C hair is that it loves water, this is contrary to what we were told as we were growing up.
 I keep a simple routine of ensuring I keep my hair moisturized using pure water.
 I use a spray bottle to spritz the hair until its dump but not wet.

 If you are not well hydrated, it will reflect on your skin and hair.
 Drink as much water as your body can handle on a daily basis.
 The recommended amount of water for an adult is 2l a day.
 So, try you best to stay hydrated all the times.